 Given $\cK\in D_{\bbN} ^{\cE_S}$ and $x\in S$ we define $X_t^{x}[\cK]$ as the output of the following algorithm (see Definition \ref{rumore} for details).
 Start at $x$ and consider the set of all jump times not exceeding $t$ of the paths of the form $\cK_{x,y}(\cdot)$ with $y\in S$.
-If this set if empty, then stop and define $X_t^x[\cK]:=x$, otherwise take the maximum value $t_1$ in this set.
+If this set \rot{is} empty, then stop and define $X_t^x[\cK]:=x$, otherwise take the maximum value $t_1$ in this set.
 If $t_1$ is the jump time of $\cK_{x,x_1}(\cdot)$, then move to $x_1$ and consider now the set of all jump times strictly smaller than $t_1$ of the paths of the form $\cK_{x_1,y}(\cdot)$ with $y\in S$.
 If this set is empty, then stop and define $X_t^x[\cK]:=x_1$, otherwise take the maximum value $t_2$ in this set and repeat the above step.
 Iterate this procedure until the set of jump times is empty.
-Then the algorithm stops and its output $X_t^x[\cK]$ is the last site of $S$ visited by the algorithm.
-In Section \ref{sec_proof_SSEP} we will prove that the above construction is well posed for all $x\in S$ and $t\geq 0$ if $\cK\in \G_*$, where $\G_*$ is a suitable Borel subset of $D_{\bbN}^{\cE_S}$ with $\bbP(\G_*)=1$.
+Then the algorithm stops and its output $X_t^x[\cK]$ is the last site of $S$ visited by the algorithm. \rosso{Roughly, to determine $X_t^x[\cK]$ it is enough to follow the path in the graph of Figure \ref{fig1}, starting at $x$ at time $t$, going back in time and crossing an horizontal edge every time it appears.
+Then $X_t^x[\cK]$ is the site visited by the path at time $0$.} In Section \ref{sec_proof_SSEP} we will prove that the above construction is well posed for all $x\in S$ and $t\geq 0$ if $\cK\in \G_*$, where $\G_*$ is a suitable Borel subset of $D_{\bbN}^{\cE_S}$ with $\bbP(\G_*)=1$.

 Having defined $X^x_t[\cK]$, given $\s\in \{0,1\}^S$ we set

 Then $\eta^\s_t[\cK] \in \{0,1\}^S$.
 In Lemma \ref{pablito} in Section \ref{sec_proof_SSEP} we show that $\eta^\s_\cdot [\cK]= \bigl( \eta^\s_t[\cK]\bigr)_{t\geq 0}\in D_{\{0,1\}^S}$ and that the map $\G_* \ni \cK \mapsto \eta^\s_\cdot [\cK] \in D_{\{0,1\}^S} $ is measurable in $\cK$.